 My long runs also provide me the opportunity for introspection.
 I consider it to be the best part of running- Imaginations run wild at the pace of legs, and I have found myself in middle of varied thoughts from Elon Musk to Scarlett Johansson, from profits to growth and the stock market crash, etc.

 So today I started thinking what is that one skill to be built in oneself to be successful.
-Is it developing a habit of reading or is it about becoming the constant knowledge seeker.
+Is it developing a habit of reading or is it about becoming a constant knowledge seeker?
 Does becoming obsessed with something is important or does building a network of people leads to success.
-As I started pondering over these thoughts, there was also constant push from the other part of my brain that was telling me that I am tired and I should take a break.
-Even if I have not covered the distance I had targeted earlier, its ok to rest or else my heart could fail, and I would die soon
+As I started pondering over these thoughts, there was also a constant push from the other part of my brain that was telling me that I am tired and I should take a break.
+Even if I have not covered the distance I had targeted earlier, it’s ok to rest or else my heart could fail, and I would die soon

 And that’s when it hit me.
 THE POWER OF FINISHING.

 I think the most important trait to be successful is about how much obsessed you can be to finish anything at hand.
 Do you complete every task at hand before you take a break?
 Do you finish every book that you start?
 Do you make sure that the one task that could have been done today is not moved to the next day?
 Our mind is wired into telling us that we are tired and that if we do not sleep on time or do not take enough rest, we may soon find ourselves in the hospital with a breakdown but can you build the willpower to overcome those thoughts and make sure that you don’t settle unless the work is done.